Table of Contents

 It will sometimes take weeks before the Certificate Authorizing a Notarial Act (CANA) is released.

 Before the pandemic, it was usually only one or two days.

 That’s just one of the things you need to expect.

 If you’re working on a tight schedule, call them early to ask how long their process takes so you know what to plan for.

-On the releasing day, go back again to that same table and show your receiving or claiming stub.
+On the release day, go back again to that same table and show your receiving or claiming stub.

-The officer in charge on the releasing day may be different from the one on the filing day.
+The officer in charge on the release day may be different from the one on the filing day.

 They tend to misplace or mix the documents up so always check your document once it is released to you.